 Creating an HTML File

-The lshw utility also lets you print your hardware profile to an HTML file as a super user.
+The lshw utility also lets you print detailed information of your hardware profile and hardware components to an HTML file as a superuser.
 Use the following command for this purpose:

 $ sudo lshw -html > [filename.html]